ibm-cloud-docs/speech-to-text/custom.md

 The service was developed with a broad, general audience in mind.
 The service's base vocabulary contains many words that are used in everyday conversation.
 The general model provides sufficiently accurate recognition for many applications.
 But it can lack knowledge of specific terms that are associated with particular domains.

 The *language model customization* interface can improve the accuracy of speech recognition for domains such as medicine, law, information technology, and others.
 By using language model customization, you can expand and tailor the vocabulary of a base model to include domain-specific terminology.

-You create a custom language model and provide corpora and words specific to your domain.
+You create a custom language model and add corpora and words specific to your domain.
 Once you train the custom language model on your enhanced vocabulary, you can use it for customized speech recognition.
+The service can typically train any custom model in a matter of minutes.
+The level of effort that it takes to create a model depends on the data that you have available for the model.

 For more information, see